zerotrickpony/unducking/docs/content/_index.md

 ## Future Work

 This "static wrappers" pattern has good runtime performance, but is fairly clumsy.
-Disadvantages like:
+It has disadvantages like:
 - **Dangerous internals:** Within the implementation of the wrapper and any needed helpers, the author must employ error-prone `as unknown` coercions which effectively turn off the type checker.
 - **Awkward usage:** Throughout the application code, interactions with the "objects" are mitigated through